genestack/user-tutorials/source/tutorials/WES_data_analysis/effect-annotation.rst

 genes and put them in `Variants with predicted effects for Clark et al (2011)`_ folder.

-Variant prioritisation in Variant Explorer
+Variant prioritisation in Variant explorer
 ******************************************

 The variants can be also interactively analysed in Genestack Variant Explorer